elys-network/grafana/deployment.md

 **You *MUST* configure the firewall so that connections from the Grafana server to port 9090 on the node's machine are allowed**

+**Do *NOT* leave this port open to all IPs, otherwise everyone case see everything about your node**

 Verify that it is working by running the following from the Grafana server: `curl node_server_ip:9090`.<br>
 This should display `<a href="/graph">Found</a>.`.
 If it does not and just hangs, verify the firewall on the node server.